Frequently Asked Questions

 The $950 fee will support the training, resources, and curriculum that are part of the Change Collective programming, as well as event costs for convenings.
 At the Change Collective, we are committed to diversity, equity and inclusion, and removing barriers to access for any local changemaker.
 All accepted Fellows have the option to pay their fee over a 6-month time frame or can apply for a full fee waiver.

-During the six-month training program, Fellows will attend in-person Local Change Labs one Saturday per month for five consecutive months.
+During the six-month training program, Fellows will attend in-person Local Change Labs one Saturday per month for six consecutive months.
 The fellowship kicks off and concludes with local events with our community partners and existing Members.
-Local Change Lab convenings will be held on Saturdays for 6 hours.
+Local Change Lab convenings will be held on Saturdays for six hours.
 Fellows must also attend a monthly online call following their Local Change Lab to dig deeper into their issue area.

 The Change Collective curriculum includes:

-• In-person convenings and trainings.
+- In-person convenings and trainings.

-• Virtual trainings and skill-building sessions.
+- Virtual trainings and skill-building sessions.

-• Virtual communities of practice that will connect changemakers across cities.
+- Virtual communities of practice that will connect changemakers across cities.

-• Individualized coaching on Civic Action Plan.
+- Individualized coaching on Civic Action Plan.

-• Armchair and panel discussions with field experts and thought leaders.
+- Armchair and panel discussions with field experts and thought leaders.

-• Community dinners and community service projects.
+- Community dinners and community service projects.

-After completing the six-month fellowship, graduates will officially join the Change Collective as Members of a dynamic, growing national network of local changemakers, and will participate in our continued-learning series and community of practice sessions.
+- After completing the six-month fellowship, graduates will officially join the Change Collective as Members of a dynamic, growing national network of local changemakers, and will participate in our continued-learning series and community of practice sessions.

 The curriculum for the six-month fellowship and ongoing Membership learning includes:

-• Robust learning modules.
+- Robust learning modules.
 Our trainings are designed to support leaders as they plan, organize, and execute the work they want to do to improve the civic life of their community.
 This includes hard skills for your Civic Action Plan (and beyond) as well as key concepts to push our thinking around what is possible in our communities and our place in that possibility.

-• A collection of case studies.
+- A collection of case studies.
 Examples of real people doing change work and building up the civic life in their communities — fantastic ones to inspire and ones that have hit snags to learn from.

-• Practical exercises.
+- Practical exercises.
 Steps to apply innovative frameworks and best practices to your specific change work and to grow in your leadership.

-• A collection of resources.
+- A collection of resources.
 Structured to help you move through the content, take notes, and serve as reference materials as you do the hard work of creating change.

-• Access to incredible guest speakers.
+- Access to incredible guest speakers.
 Hear from the experts and address common questions and roadblocks as well as hear from local leaders navigating the unique opportunities and challenges in your community.

-• Opportunities to connect.
+- Opportunities to connect.
 Engaging with each other to deepen your leadership practice, learn from each other, push your thinking, and workshop solutions together.

-To participate in the program, we ask that you make every effort to attend all of the sessions (one 6-hour session per month) and monthly virtual Community of Practice sessions (1 hour).
+To participate in the program, we ask that you make every effort to attend all of the sessions (one 6-hour session per month) and quarterly virtual Community of Practice sessions (1 hour).
 We understand life gets in the way sometimes, but we ask that participants not miss more than 1 session over the course of the six-month fellowship.
 The magic of the six-month experience comes from being present to learn with and from each other.

-For Spring 2025, Local Change Labs will occur on the following Saturdays from 10:00 am–4:00 pm local time:
+For Spring 2026, Local Change Labs will occur on the following Saturdays from 10:00 am–4:00 pm local time:

-• Lab 1 — Saturday, March 29, 2025
+- Lab 1 — Saturday, February 28, 2026

-• Lab 2 — Saturday, April 26, 2025
+- Lab 2 — Saturday, March 28, 2026

-• Lab 3 — Saturday, May 31, 2025
+- Lab 3 — Saturday, April 25, 2026

-• Lab 4 — Saturday, June 28, 2025
+- Lab 4 — Saturday, May 30, 2026

-• Lab 5 — Saturday, July 26, 2025
+- Lab 5 — Saturday, June 27, 2026

 To complete the six-month fellowship and become a Member you will need to:

-• Attend the in-person and virtual sessions and actively participate
+- Attend the in-person and virtual sessions and actively participate

-• Complete a Civic Action Plan (don’t worry, we’ll provide you the skills and details on how to do this)
+- Complete a Civic Action Plan (don’t worry, we’ll provide you the skills and details on how to do this)

 The Change Collective is a program and network connecting changemakers across cities, but not funding those projects directly.
 There will be some training around how to pursue funding and some best practices for fundraising.
 However, no grants or financial assistance will be given to Members directly.